ahmed-abd0/searchable/README.md

     ColumnConfigraution::registerOperator("sp_like", function (Builder $builder, string $column, string $word) {
         return $builder->where($column, "like", $word);
     });

+    //after defining your custom operator you can use them like this
+    //?name=sp_like|ahmed abdo
 ```
-after defining your custom operator you can use them like this
-`?name=sp_like|ahmed abdo`